Habry: Sights

 The Church of the Assumption of the Virgin Mary has an early Gothic core.
 Its present appearance is from 1678 and is in the Mannerist style.
 The tower was added in the 18th century.
 Next to the church is a Neoclassical cemetery chapel.

 There is a small Baroque castle in the town centre.
 It was built in 1718.
 Today it serves as an institute of social welfare.

-Among the landmarks of the town belongs the town hall.
-It is a large early Neoclassical building which dates from 1770.
+Among the main landmarks of the town is the town hall.
+It is a large early Neoclassical building that dates from 1770.

 The Jewish cemetery was allegedly founded in the 14th century, but is documented only in the first half of the 17th century.
 The oldest preserved tombstone dates from 1740.